List of Squid Game characters: Byeong-gi

 Byeong-gi, also known as Player 111 or "The Doctor", is portrayed by Yoo Sung-joo.
-He is a disgraced doctor who conspires with some of the Masked Men to harvest the organs of deceased or nearly dead players in exchange for extra food and leaked information on the upcoming games.
+He is a disgraced doctor who conspires with some of the guards to harvest the organs of deceased or nearly dead players in exchange for extra food and leaked information on the upcoming games.
 He also joins Jang Deok-su's gang and provides them the information.
 When the guards fail to get him information, Byeong-gi goes on a rampage and kills a guard in an attempt to escape.
-As a result, he is killed alongside the guards he worked with by the Front Man, and their bodies are hung for display prior to the Marbles game to make an example out of them for cheating.
+As a result, he is killed alongside the guards he worked with by Hwang In-ho, the Front Man, and their bodies are hung for display prior to the Marbles game to make an example out of them for cheating.
 In season two, the staff comment on how they hired doctors specifically for the organ procurement instead of relying on one of the participants.